kinsiv/RootCause_Forecast-Loans/README.md

 5. Incentivize loyalty rewards for customers of lower affluence ($25,000 - $49,999).
 Loaners have a 67% chance to provide an estimated return less than the average for this profitable income range.
+They have an average of .102, confidence interval of [.1018, .1019] with a CL of 97.25%.

 ![image](https://github.com/kinsiv/RootCause_Forecast_Loans/assets/89998643/42ebae7a-21a8-44af-ade9-c13ffd1f82c1)